- - - - - - -

 While it is valuable to expand opportunities through which to reflect upon human experience it is valuable as well to simplify the materials and processes through which to value experience.

-Consider the predominating work with the materials and the discipline --to see, to listen, to think, to coordinate --does a combination of these enhance vision or facilitate knowing?
-What resonates --the music or craft or literature or architecture or poem or function or theory --the regard, the adventure, the coordination, a development, the building, or experience --or what?
-Is the view essential?
-What constitutes view?
+Consider the predominating work with the materials and the discipline --to see, to listen, to think, to coordinate --what combination of these or what facilities in knowing?
+Is this music or craft or literature or architecture or poem or function or theory --something to regard, something to explore, something to build, some function --or what?
+If it's visual --is the view essential?

 There are reasons for acts of appreciation as well as acts of innovation --to distribute and share as well as to possess or promote --or to define or delineate --to discover, to express, to answer, invent, change --recapitulate, revolutionize, originate.
 Which of these are specifically human and which are evolutionary in general?